magnusdahlgren/magnetizer/content/003-my-third-blogpost.md

-# This is my third blogpost!
+# This is my third article!

 It is not as nice.